Quick Start

 Step 5: Start the server

-Now you can start the server.
+Now start the server.
 You should have the following files in the current folder:

 • .rr.yaml